2008 British Superbike Championship

 The 2008 British Superbike Championship season was scheduled to begin on 6 April 2008; however, snow at Brands Hatch forced the abandonment of the day's races, which were later rescheduled.
 The series was rescheduled to start on 20 April and end on 12 October 2008.

 Starting with this season the championship has a single tyre supplier.

 Pirelli beat Dunlop to sign a three-year deal.

 For the 2008 season the engine configuration regulations were changed in parallel with those of the World Superbike Championship, to permit the racing of 1200 cc V-twins against 1000 cc four-cylinder machines.

+Reigning Champion Ryuichi Kiyonari left for the Superbike World Championship, so Shane Byrne became a two-time BSB Champion on a Airwaves sponsored GSE Racing Ducati 1098.